 Follicular Unit Extraction (FUE) Overview

 Follicular Unit Extraction (FUE) is a method of extracting, or “harvesting,” donor hair in a follicular unit hair transplant procedure.
-In FUE, an instrument is used to make a small, circular incision in the skin around a follicular unit, separating it from the surrounding tissue.
+In FUE hair transplant surgery, an instrument is used to make a small, circular incision in the skin around a follicular unit, separating it from the surrounding tissue.
 The unit is then extracted (pulled) directly from the scalp, leaving a small open hole.

 This process is repeated until the hair transplant surgeon has harvested enough follicular units for the planned hair restoration.
 This process can take one or more hours and in large sessions, may be accomplished over two consecutive days.
 The donor wounds, approximately 1-mm in size, completely heal over the course of seven to ten days, leaving tiny white scars buried in the hair in the back and sides of the scalp.